 The Heysen Trail transverses some of Australia’s most astonishingly rugged landscapes.
 The route runs over rocky bluffs, along jagged ridgelines and through rolling grazing hills.
 There were countless ups and downs throughout my first month on the trail, but none were quite as long or lingering as the grades that featured on Day 32.

-Daily Diary – Day 32
+Heysen Trail Diary – Day 32

-As much as my weary body suffered from the unruly weather, my eyes were infatuated with the region’s unique formation.
+As much as my body had suffered from the unruly weather, my eyes were infatuated with the region’s unique formation.
 There are seemingly few uninhabitable mountainous, yet so easily accessible, places in Australia, and I was alone hiking through the middle of one.

 With just over three kilometres left on my journey to Burra, my phone finally died.
 For the first time on the trail, I was left to rely solely on a paper map and my ‘savvy navigating skills’.
 I hoped I wouldn’t repeat my complete and utter disorientation climbing over Jervis Hill on Day 7.

 Fortunately, the clear, well-signed route into town was fuss-free.
 However, locating my accommodation for the next two nights was not as straightforward.
 I soon realised I hadn’t scribbled down the directions to The Peppers Cottage and my hazy recollections of the area wouldn’t likely get me very far.

 Burra did not become an official entity until 1940 when the separate mining communities of Aberdeen, Graham, Kooringa, Llwchwr, New Aberdeen and Redruth were drawn together.